Soft/emacs.d/README.md

 # New Modules

-In addition to configuring existing Emacs modules, Adequate contains bunch of new modules.
-Ideally, these would eventually make their way to Melpa, but for now.
+In addition to configuring existing Emacs modules, Adequate contains a bunch of new modules.
+Ideally, these would eventually make their way to [Melpa](http://melpa.milkbox.net/), but for now they can be found here.

 #### mpris-control